danspielman/DASopt.jl/README.md

 Above, we saw how to increase the number of iterations it will run.
 Note that these are the iterations of its internal routine, not the iterations we report above.

+While it seems natural to set `procs` to be the number of processors, `nprocs()`, this is not always to your advantage.
+If your objective function is complicated, it may already be parallel or multi-threaded, in which case running it on every processor can slow it down.
+If the objective function requires a lot of memory, and you have a lot of processors, then using all of them can run out the system memory.

 `optim_wrap` also has multi-threaded versions, but those don't perform as well.

 ~~~julia